HPEG banner

 Pongamia biodiesel

-Biodiesel is oxygenated, thereby dramatically reduces air toxins, carbon monoxide, soot, small particles, and hydrocarbon emissions by 50% or more, reducing the cancer-risk contribution of diesel by up to 90% using pure biodiesel.
+Biodiesel is oxygenated, thereby dramatically reduces air toxins, carbon monoxide, soot, small particles, and hydrocarbon emissions by 50% or more.
+This reduces the cancer-risk contribution of diesel by up to 90% if using pure biodiesel.
 Air quality benefits are roughly proportional to diesel/biodiesel mixtures.
 Biodiesel’s superior lubricity helps reduce engine wear, even as a small percentage additive.
-The most common use of biodiesel is as B20 (20% biodiesel, 80% diesel) and B2 (2% biodiesel, 98% diesel) or B1 (1% biodiesel, 99% diesel).
+The most common use of biodiesel is as B20 (20% biodiesel, 80% fossil fuel-derived diesel) and B2 (2% biodiesel, 98% diesel) or B1 (1% biodiesel, 99% diesel).
 The use of these blends requires no engine modifications.
-But because it gels at higher temperatures than petroleum-derived diesel pure biodiesel requires special management in cold climates.
+But because it gels at higher temperatures than petroleum-derived diesel pure biodiesel requires special management in cold climates, but is quite suitable in tropical parts of the world.
 Biodiesel contains slightly less energy than petroleum diesel, but it is denser, so tjat fuel economy tends to fall 7% for every 10% biodiesel in a fuel blend.

-When applied in its pure form, biodiesel has a higher flash point than fossil-based diesels, and its viscosity results in a more intense pulverization, which is another disadvantage.
-Nevertheless, if properly treated, these shortfalls can be abated – and the advantages of biodiesel greatly make up for its disadvantages.
-It is non-hazardous, non-toxic and biodegradable.
-It reduces air pollutants such as particulates, carbon monoxide, volatiler hydrocarbons and air toxins, thus significantly reducing impacts to climate change.
-It burns more efficiently than petroleum diesel, and its higher lubricity can reduce engine wear, prolonging the engine's lifetime.
+When applied in its pure form, biodiesel or SAF has a higher flash point than fossil-based diesels and kersones, and its viscosity results in a more intense pulverization, which can be another disadvantage.
+Nevertheless, if properly treated, these shortfalls can be mitigated – and the advantages of biodiesel greatly make up for its disadvantages.
+It is non-hazardous, non-toxic, and biodegradable.
+It reduces air pollutants such as particulates, carbon monoxide, volatile hydrocarbons, and air toxins, thus significantly reducing impacts to climate change.
+It burns more efficiently than petroleum diesel or kersosene, and its higher lubricity can reduce engine wear, prolonging the engine's lifetime.

 Pongamia pilot project Pongamia pilot project